JaysonPye/Journal/2025/kidsup.md

 [x] Admin creation page, index should contain stock tracking, and a view to see which schools need what.
 [x] Card partial (same but pink hue)
 [x] Logic tied in to invoices
-[] Logic for registrations are used EVERYWHERE, need to create a good test environment to simulate all situations [] Manager tracking for which kids bought etc.
+[] Manager tracking for which kids bought etc. - this shud be tied to the earlier part for which schools need what - summary for all schools for Admin
 [x] Appropriate spec / model tests fleshed out

 ### 08-07

-- []Add summary page to reroute after completion.
+- [x] Bugfixes for logout issues
+- [x] Security Log document with folders and subfolders containing ZAP tests in the drive.
+- [x] Add name/email of support_request creator to the emails sent.
-- []  Add CSV exports for events that Leroy can customise to show dept heads.
+- [] Add CSV exports for events so leroy can send it
+### 08-07

+- [x] Add summary page to reroute after completion.
 - [x] more online ideation

 ### 08-05